 Iceland and other Nordic countries are an expensive place to visit, and there’s no sugarcoating it.
 Chances are, it’s going to cost you much more to eat or fill up your car than it would at home.
 You can reduce the overall cost by booking a rental with a kitchen and hitting up supermarkets for meals.
 Steer clear of overpriced convenience store inside Gas Station and do your grocery shopping at Bonus, Kronan and Netto.
-When you are self driving around the London plan where you are going to stop for grocery shopping and fill up your gas.
+When you are self driving, plan where you are going to stop for grocery shopping and fill up your gas.

 There is no cheap Asian or junk food restaurant

 It is better to go for proper restaurant to have lunch and cook yourself for dinner or buy simple food from the supermarket if you are staying in Hotel’s room instead of a place with kitchen.
 We do recommend to have lunch from time to time and try Icelandic food.
 Our restaurant recommendation in reykjavik are Saegreifinn and Reykjavik Street Food.
 You can also get Hot Dogs and Fish and Chips which are priced fairly.

 Accommodations can get quickly booked up